 Quantum mechanics and the general theory of relativity form the bedrock of the current understanding of physics — yet the two theories don’t seem to work together.
 Physical phenomena rely on the relationship of motion between the observed and the observer.
-Certain rules hold true across types of observed objects and those observing, but those rules tend to break down at the quantum level, where subatomic particles behave in strange ways.
+Certain rules hold true across types of observed objects and those observing, but those rules tend to breakdown at the quantum level, where subatomic particles behave in strange ways.

 An international team of researchers developed a unified framework that would account for this apparent break down between classical and quantum physics, and they put it to the test using a quantum satellite called Micius.
 They published their results ruling out one version of their theory on September 19th, 2019, in Science.

-Micius is part of a Chinese research project called Quantum Experiments at Space Scale (QUESS), in which researchers can examine the relationship with quantum and classical physics using light experiments.
+Micius is part of a Chinese research project called Quantum Experiments at Space Scale (QUESS), in which researchers can examine the relationship between quantum and classical physics using light experiments.
 In this study, the researchers used the satellite to produce and measure two entangled particles.

 Thanks to the advanced technologies made available by Micius, for the first time in human history, we managed to perform a meaningful quantum optical experiment testing the fundamental physics between quantum theory and gravity, said Jian-Wei Pan, paper author and director of the CAS Center for Excellence in Quantum Information and Quantum Physics at the University of Science and Technology of China.